-Designed for engineers, technicians, and professionals focusing on product risk, this course teaches you the common risk-management methods used in product design.
+Designed for engineers, technicians, and professionals focusing on product and process risk, this course teaches you the common risk-management methods used in product design and manufacturing processes.
 It also focuses on recently enacted standards specifically related to medical device risk management.
-Using case studies and interaction, you will practice identifying potential product hazards, FMEA, hazard and fault tree analysis, and all the critical skills needed to create a risk management process.
+Using case studies and interaction, you will practice identifying and analyzing potential product and process hazards, FMEA, hazard and Fault Tree Analysis, Hazard and Critical Control Point, and all the critical skills needed to create a risk management plan, process, report and file.

 This course illustrates commonly used risk-identification and risk-reducing methods.
-It shares practical applications implementing several of the recently enacted standards relevant and applicable to medical device risk management, (ISO/EN 14971, risk as related to 21 CFR 820, risk as related to ISO 13485:2003, impacts of software risk assessment for ANSI/AMI SW68, impacts of software risk assessment for IEC 62304:2006, impacts of risk on human factors engineering IEC 62366) and to most other industries.
+Through many examples it shares practical applications implementing several of the recently enacted or updated standards relevant and applicable to medical device risk management, (ISO/EN 14971, risk as related to 21 CFR 820, risk as related to ISO 13485:2016, impacts of software risk assessment for ANSI/AMI SW68, impacts of software risk assessment for IEC 62304:2006, and impacts of risk on human factors engineering IEC 62366).
+Lastly, this course has been taught to many other industries, including chemical, toy, aerospace, electronics, and directly to the FDA.
 Through examples, the instructor explains how to identify product and process hazards, evaluate the hazards for possible level of risk, and ways to creatively brainstorm on mitigating the risk.